 “The bragging rights historic plants give gardeners are well-founded,” Ziegler continues.
 “You can grow the same tulips planted in the White House Rose Garden when it was redesigned for President John F. Kennedy, in 1962; the variety of tuberoses Louis XIV enjoyed at Versailles; or the diminutive Silver Bells daffodils that author Eudora Welty tended in her Mississippi yard in the 1930s.
 All are available through Old House Gardens.”

 “Raising heirloom plants,” he adds, “yields more than beauty: You ensure their survival.
-Catalogs from the . . . early 1800s offered hundreds of varieties of hyacinths, said Scott Kunst, founder and owner of Old House Gardens,” while today “most purveyors sell a half-dozen or so.”
+Catalogs from the . . . early 1800s offered hundreds of varieties of hyacinths, said Scott Kunst, founder and founder of Old House Gardens,” while today “most purveyors sell a half-dozen or so.”

 The article ends with a call to action that you’ve probably heard from me before: “Heirloom flowers can’t be conserved in a museum like historic documents or antique furniture.
 ‘The only way to save them is to grow them,’ Mr. Kunst said.”

 You can read the entire article here, but to do that you may have to pay $1 for a three-month subscription.
 Consider it an easy way to thank Bart and the Journal for shining a light on the flowers we love.
 (March 2016)